spxrtzy/Surah-Counter/README.md

 if you now wan't to check what surah you're on, just check the top-right corner and click on the icon

 ![Preview](https://github.com/spxrtzy/Surah-Counter/blob/main/preview.jpg)

+# NEW UPDATE WILL BE COMING
+## The new update will show the corresponding Surah to the number